 Your Ship board has four hull spaces: The first space (A) has a Sail ((CO)) and a hold with a capacity of 4 (CO).
-The next two (BO) are blank, and the last space (DO) has a Sail and a hold with a capacity of 3 (CO).
-(CO) and (CO) that you load must be placed into a hold, and the total number of (CO) and (CO) and (CO) combined in each hold cannot exceed the capacity of that hold.
+The next two (B) (CO) are blank, and the last space (DO) has a Sail and a hold with a capacity of 3 (CO).
+And (CO) that you load must be placed into a hold, and the total number of (CO) and (CO) combined in each hold cannot exceed the capacity of that hold.

-The benefits of a hull space e.g. Sail or Cannon (🎉) are only gained if that section of hull has an empty hold (contains no O or S).
-At the start of the game, this means that your Ship can carry a maximum of 7 + 0 + 0 + 0 = 0 are loaded into either of the hull spaces with holds, you will lose the benefit of the Sail for that hull space until the hold is emptied.
+The benefits of a hull space e.g. Sail or Cannon (are only gained if that section of hull has an empty hold (contains no or).
+At the start of the game, this means that your Ship can carry a maximum of 7 + (4 in the hold of A), and 3 in the hold of ().
+If any or or are loaded into either of the hull spaces with holds, you will lose the benefit of the Sail for that hull space until the hold is emptied.